gnames/gntagger/README.md

 # gntagger [![Doc Status][doc-img]][doc]

-Finds names using gnfinder package internally and assists in interactive curation of dound scientific names
+Finds names using gnfinder package internally and assists in interactive curation of found scientific names

+The project is in its early stages.
+It is already quite useful for tagging `false positives`.
+We are working on adding fast methods for detecting `false negatives`.

 [![Ascii Cast][asciicast-img]][asciicast]